Authorization and Approval

 - legal action that could result in criminal or civil proceedings.

-APEF Guidelines - A comprehensive list of allowable and non-allowable expenditures and explanations can be found on the FSD web site at http://www.usask.ca/fsd/resources/guidelines/apef.php.
+APEF Guidelines - A comprehensive list of allowable and non-allowable expenditures and explanations can be found on the Financial Services web site at http://www.usask.ca/fsd/resources/guidelines/apef.php.

 If you have questions about this policy please contact: